lokeshmanideepb/UniFied/README.md

-# Why My App is More Than Just a Simple CRUD App
+# Why the App is More Than a CRUD App

 ## 1. **Add to Calendar Feature with Microsoft Integration**